-Seal, OV order via public web form Manually processed Certificate application can be submitted by a representative of the Organisation, which possesses or will possess the Device or service to which the certificate is applied.
-If the application is submitted by a different organisation from the organisation that owns the service, domain name or the IP address (e.g. by an IT service provider), the application must be authorised by the organisation owning the service, domain name or IP address.
-DV order via public web form Similar to OV but also host domain name/IP address ownership or control of those is verified by using methods listed in the BR and any device or person having ownership or control of the server/domain can submit a valid DV application DV or OV order using Telia's self- service software I Certificate Requester that has successfully authenticated to Telia's self-service software.
-The
+Seal order, OV order via public web form Manually processed Certificate application can be submitted by a representative of the Organization, which possesses or will possess the Device or service to which the certificate is applied.
+If the application is submitted by a different organization from the organization that owns the service, domain name or the IP address (e.g. by an IT service provider), the application must be authorised by the organization owning the service, domain name or IP address.
+DV order via public web form Similar to OV but also host domain name/IP address ownership or control of those is verified by using methods listed in the BR and any device or person having ownership or control of the server/domain can submit a valid DV application.
+DV or OV order using Telia's self- service software Automatically processed Certificate application can be submitted by an authorised Certificate Requester that has successfully authenticated to Telia's self-service software.
+The authorization must become from the organization owning/controlling the domain and subject values and authorization and authentication must be approved by CA as described above in chapter "Validation of authority".

-Telia CA refuses to issue certificates to organisations registered in countries where Telia cannot reliably validate information to be included in the certificate.
+Telia CA refuses to issue certificates to organizations registered in countries where Telia cannot reliably validate information to be included in the certificate.